 2→ When the screen features Startup Disk, choose desired once, then drag the cursor over the Up Arrow On Mac Intel.

 Hint: In case your Mac Is Showing Question mark With Folder in the Startup Disk Option screen.

 After performing these steps you will be navigated to the Startup Disk you choose, but unfortunately, the Startup Disk gets changed the same as the disk you have selected in the System Preference after restarting the Mac.

 Method 2: How To Change Your Mac Startup Disk Every Time

 Well, if you are fond of using the same Startup Disk, and want to continue to work with it without changing it manually, then it’s better to use an option known as change your Mac Startup Disk Every Time.
 Here are the steps to do so.

-Note: The steps of Change Your Mac Startup Disk Every Time are different in macOS Monterey and macOS Ventura, so prefer the steps according to macOS installed on your Mac.
+Note: The steps of Change Your Mac Startup Disk Every Time are different in macOS Monterey and macOS Ventura & later, so prefer the steps according to macOS installed on your Mac.

 - macOS Ventura And Later,